Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 A post shared by Ochs Orchard (@ochsorchard)

-About an hour and a half out of the city, there’s Ochs Orchard in Warwick, New York.
-While Ochs always recommends calling ahead of time to see what pickable produce they have available — everything is subject to availability, after all — the farm generally has an abundance of plums, peaches, and blueberries this time of year.
-Ochs’ phone number is (845) 986-1591.
+Ochs Orchard in Warwick, New York, is about an hour from Essex County.
+While Ochs always recommends calling ahead of time to see what pickable produce they have available — everything is subject to availability, after all — the farm generally has an abundance of cherries, blueberries, raspberries, blackberries, and peaches.
+Ochs is open from 9AM to 5PM Wednesday through Sunday.

 View this post on Instagram